HNC in Manufacturing Engineering (Pearson)

 To achieve the HNC in Manufacturing Engineering you need to complete eight units in total.
 This includes 3 core units and 5 mandatory specialist units.
 This offers learners a broad introduction to in these specialist areas, which can help prepare you for subject specialisation at Level 5.
 As you conduct further research into the HNC, it is strongly recommended that you take a look below at the units you will need to study.
 By clicking on the unit title, you will be redirected to the official Pearson BTEC unit specification, and below many of the units you will see samples from our course workbooks.

-If you only want to study this unit or up to four units, you can do this with Pearson's accredited programme HN Flex.
+If you only want to enrol onto this individual unit or up to four units for CPD purposes, you can do this with Pearson's accredited programme HN Flex.

 Click here to find out more